crabel99/Air-Manager-Switch/README.md

 ## Usage

-As of this writing the `Switch` class is not able to be loaded into Air Manager.
-For this reason you will have to copy the contents of `lib/Switch.lua` into the top of your `logic.lua`.
-An additional class named `lib/ToggleSwitch.lua` is also provided this is a subclass of `Switch` with the necessary functions to make a toggle switch in the simulator act as a two position switch.
+An additional class named `lib/SwitchToggle.lua` is also provided this is a subclass of `Switch` with the necessary functions to make a toggle switch in the simulator act as a two position switch.
 [Perhaps not the best class name...]
 An example `logic.lua` is also given showing how this code code be used in practice.
+This repository is structured as a full Air Manager component and will run `logic.lua` without any modification.

-Note: Air Manager has [disabled `require ()`](https://cr4o13.github.io/the-lua-environment-in-air-manager.html) due to the unavailability of the `package` library.
+Because Air Manager has disabled the `package` library, [the `require ()` function](https://cr4o13.github.io/the-lua-environment-in-air-manager.html) is not available.
+The solution to this is that the `Switch` class and any other class that is needed must be declared as `global` tables.
+This is less than ideal and is necessary because of the programming decisions needed for Air Manager.

+If you want to use the `Switch` class in every library and not have to include it in each of your hardware components, you can place the `Switch.lua` file in the `Air Manager/lua_libs` folder where the `Air Manager` directory is the home directory for your particular OS for the Air Manager application.

 ### Simple Switch
 ```lua